-Katie Potts is the managing director and also the lead fund manager for HIML.
-She established Herald Investment Management Ltd in December 1993 to manage Herald Investment Trust plc which was launched in February 1994.
+The Managing Director and also the lead fund manager for Herald Investment Management Ltd. She established HIML in December 1993 to manage Herald Investment Trust plc which was launched in February 1994.

 Katie read Engineering Science on a GKN Group scholarship at Lady Margaret Hall, Oxford.
 She worked for five years in investment management at Baring Investment Management Limited, before joining S.G.
 Warburg Securities’ UK electronics research team in 1988.
 The team was consistently voted top team in the Extel survey of analysts in the sector, and she was voted top analyst by finance directors of electronics companies canvassed by the Treasurer magazine.
 In addition Katie had responsibility within S.G.
 Warburg’s UK research department for commenting on accounting issues.

-She is supported in managing the funds by a team of six investment professionals and three consultants.
+She is supported in managing the funds by a team of seven investment professionals and three consultants.

-Fraser Elms joined HIML in May 2000.
-He has lead responsibility for the Herald portfolios' Asian exposure.
+Fraser joined HIML in May 2000.
+He has lead responsibility for the Herald portfolios’ Far East exposure.
 He also has analytical responsibility for the global communications and networking industries.
-He has over twelve years of fund management experience and is Deputy Manager of the Herald Investment Trust.
+He has over nineteen years of fund management experience and is Deputy Manager of the Herald Investment Trust.

-Previously he spent a year appraising a number of venture capital opportunities for E.D.
+Taymour joined HIML in November 2004.
+He has responsibility for the European portfolio and analytical responsibility for the media sector.
+Previously he spent a year appraising several venture capital opportunities for E.D.
 Capital Partners.
 Prior to that, Taymour had spent six years at Northcliffe Newspapers, the regional newspapers division of Daily Mail & General Trust (DMGT), latterly as Finance Director of its electronics publishing arm.
 Beforehand, Taymour worked for Reuters in London and Eastern Europe for four years.
-He qualified as an accountant with Price Waterhouse, and studied Economic History at the London School of Economics and Political Science.
+He qualified as an accountant with Price Waterhouse and studied Economic History at the London School of Economics and Political Science.